Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Electrical Terminations

-The term terminations refers to the type of electrical connection a band heater may have with post terminal connections being the most secure.
-Included in the types of terminations are plug, block, metal, and horizontal and vertical posts.
+The term "terminations" refers to the type of electrical connection a band heater utilizes, with post terminal connections being among the most secure.
+Other termination types include plugs, block connectors, metal connectors, and both horizontal and vertical posts.

 Type E – Type E have a loose metal braid with fiberglass leads for flexibility and wiring convenience with the leads being two inches (51 mm) longer than the braid.